quaderno/quaderno-woocommerce/readme.txt

 4. Example of a receipt

 == Changelog ==

+= 2.1.1 – March 14, 2022 =
+* Fix: some taxes are separated on final invoices

 = 2.1.0 – March 5, 2022 =
 * Fix: Issue in tax calculation for product variants